ooddle

 • Three to four sessions weekly.
 Forty five to ninety minutes each.
 Walking on an incline, easy cycling, slow rowing, or steady swimming all qualify.

 • Heart rate over feel.
 A wrist or chest monitor keeps you honest.
-Most people drift too high.
+Most people drift too high without one.

 Common Myths